Updated August 2021

 During renovations or remodeling, construction barriers in hospitals play a vital role in infection control.
-As a preventive measure, the barriers are part of infection control practices that are crucial to reducing the transmission of hospital acquired infections (HAI).
-Contractors, facility managers, hospital staff, and construction personnel alike—all that is involved with such construction—must follow an Infection Control Risk Assessment (ICRA) in order to perform the work.
+As a preventive measure, the barriers are part of infection control practices that are crucial to reducing the transmission of hospital-acquired infections (HAI).
+Contractors, facility managers, hospital staff, and construction personnel alike—all that are involved with such construction—must follow an Infection Control Risk Assessment (ICRA) in order to perform the work.
 ICRA is a mandated multidisciplinary protocol that is implemented prior to the remodeling or renovation of healthcare facilities.
 It focuses on infection controls throughout all phases of construction.

 What Does ICRA for Healthcare Construction Entail?

 Fundamentally, infection prevention programs are developed and designed to reduce the risk of infection among patients, staff, personnel, and the public.
 Any areas in the healthcare facility expected to be affected by construction, remodeling, or renovation must have an assessment for infection controls to ensure the safety and health of all parties.

 The first assessment undertaken is not to disrupt essential services to patients and employees.
 Any hazards or potential impacts from the work must be determined beforehand.
 Especially to those patients who are susceptible to infection, or any contingency disruptions, planned or unplanned, noise from a worksite, movement of debris in and out of the facility, interruption to traffic flow in corridors, any emergency, power outages and the like that may impact them or place them at risk.
 The assessment must anticipate the disruption caused by construction activities inside and out to prevent it.